gitter-badger/RussianRoulette/README.md

 #RussianRoulette
-A rewrite of the outdated RussianRoulette plugin for PocketMine-MP.
+Rewrite of the outdated RussianRoulette plugin for PocketMine-MP.